Consensys/doc.orion/docs/HowTo/High-Availability.md

 ## Load balancer configuration

 The load balancer must expose both client and node interfaces.

+When configuring for high availability, configure the nodes in the Orion cluster (Orion A and Orion B in the above diagram) with the same set of keys and advertise the load balancer address.

 !!! example "Nginx configuration with two Orion nodes"
     ```